xia-lab/MetaboAnalystR/README.md

 To use MetaboAnalystR 3.0, first install all package dependencies.
 Ensure that you have neceaary system environment configured.

-For Linux (e.g. Ubuntu): libcairo2-dev, libnetcdf-dev, libxml2 and libssl-dev should be installed at frist;
+For Linux (e.g. Ubuntu 18.04/20.04): libcairo2-dev, libnetcdf-dev, libxml2, libxt-dev and libssl-dev should be installed at frist;

 For Windows (e.g. 7/8/8.1/10): Rtools should be installed.

+R base with version > 3.6.1 is recommended.
+The compatibility of latest version (v4.0.0) is under evaluation.
 As for installation of package dependencies, there are two options:

 **Option 1**